How to Improve Your Organic Search Engine Optimization Efforts

 While marketers often track the online conversions organic search is driving, many fail to track call conversions.
 As a result, they’re not getting credit for all the revenue their optimizations are driving.
 Call tracking tools can tie leads and sales back to the web pages that drove them.
 This allows you to report all the conversions your best SEO pages are driving — both online and over the phone.

 Want to learn how to track the call conversions your organic search rankings are driving?
-Check out our Call Tracking Study Guide for Marketers.
+Check out our Ultimate Guide to Conversation Intelligence.